The Meme Machine and the Belief Replicators

 The central move of the book is the meme's-eye view.
 In genetic evolution, the organism is not the final sovereign; it is also a vehicle through which genes persist.
 In memetics, Blackmore extends the analogy: humans become copying environments in which cultural patterns compete.

 This can sound dehumanizing, and sometimes the book pushes the analogy too far.
 But as a diagnostic stance, it interrupts a common mistake.
-People often judge beliefs by their sincerity, beauty, or explanatory comfort.
+People often judge beliefs by sincerity, beauty, explanatory comfort, or the charisma of the person carrying them.
 Memetic analysis asks a colder question: what copying advantage does this pattern have?

 That question matters for institutions.
 Mission language spreads.
 Ritual spreads.
 Status titles spread.
 Conspiracy templates spread.
 Warning labels spread.
 Safety protocols spread too, if they are simple enough to remember and strong enough to survive pressure.
 A culture is partly made of what it can repeatedly transmit without losing its shape.